lekkas/code-challenge/README.md

 pip install pandas
 python challenge.py
 ```

+## Evaluation
+Your solution will be evaluated against the following criteria:
+* pandas/numpy knowledge
+* complexity (the lower the better)
+* efficiency (use of GIL releasing / cythonized functions)
+* ease of parallelization
+* readability (our projects comply with PEP8 Standard)
+* documentation

 ## Submission
 Please zip your solution including all files and send to us with
 the following naming schema: